Fashion Advocate and Creative Consultant

 Fashion CAN be frivolous, but I find it to be far more meaningful and an important part of the human experience.

-3. Describe your personal aesthetic.
+Describe your personal style.
 Does it relate to your character?

 Tho it shifts a bit with the times, I think of my style as being a refined version of bohemian with a bit of a nod towards french femininity, I suppose.
 I like embracing my roots and upbringing in my dress.
 I appreciate a bit of restraint and prudishness in how much and what I show off.